 In most cases, after 14 days, the wax will have softened sufficiently to encourage the wax to come out without further intervention.

-Although the risks are low and our nurses are specially trained to perform this procedure, there is still a small chance (thought to be around 1 in 1000) of complications occurring - such as a perforated ear drum, middle ear infection, external canal infection or causing ringing in the ear (tinnitus).
+Although the risks are low and clinicians are specially trained to perform this procedure, there is still a small chance (thought to be around 1 in 1000) of complications occurring - such as a perforated ear drum, middle ear infection, external canal infection or causing ringing in the ear (tinnitus).

 If your ears are regularly becoming blocked with wax, after clearing the blockage, further ear syringing is not the solution and we would suggest you use olive oil drops as above around once per week to keep the wax soft and encourage the natural process of wax expulsion.